 This would work especially well if you were talented at, say, creating floral watercolor images that another artist could purchase to use for wedding invitations.
 Or if you created graphic elements for crafters.

 To sell clip art, you would have to learn how to scan, upload, and edit your art, as well as list it online.
 Then you could sell that clip art forever.

 Along with art prints and clip art, you can put your art on products to sell on places such as Etsy or Shopify.
 Think tote bags, cell phone cases, notebooks, stickers, clothing, and more!

 Market your merch via your blog, Instagram, or YouTube channel.
 Sell your products on Etsy, Shopify, or via your blog using an eCommerce selling plug-in.
-Printed Mint has print on demand merchandise that you can design and sell on Etsy and other platforms.
+Check out some T-shirts I just started selling in my second Etsy shop.

 9. Create stock photos and mock-ups

 If you’re a photographer, there are many types of stock photos you could take to sell online, from photos of people working, to still life photos, to product mockup photos (a mockup example would be an empty 8 x 10 frame an artist could use to digitally showcase an art print on Etsy.)